DevaanshKathuria/Alumni-Connect/idea.md

 # GradNet

 ## 1. Project Title & Overview
-**App Name:** Alumni Connect
+**App Name:** GradNet
 **Purpose:** A platform designed to connect college students with alumni for networking, mentorship, and discussions.

-The goal is to help students seek career guidance, internship opportunities, and professional advice, while alumni can stay engaged with their alma mater community.
+The goal is to help students seek career guidance, internship opportunities, and professional advice, while also enabling alumni to stay engaged with their alumni community.

 ---